Sensorineural Hearing Loss: Symptoms, Causes & Treatments 2023

 A further 30 million workers may be exposed to ototoxic[9] chemicals (chemicals that can damage the ear) every year.
 Both noise exposure and ototoxic chemicals can cause sensorineural hearing loss.
 Jobs that require heavy noise exposure include construction, shipping, and steelwork.

-How Is Sensorineural Hearing Loss Diagnosed?
+How Is Diagnosed?

 According to the World Health Organization, hearing impairment is diagnosed as[21] falling across one of five potential severity grades, which relate to the severity of hearing loss in the better ear (i.e., the ear that one can hear most effectively from).
 These severity grades constitute no, slight, moderate, severe, and profound.
 The World Health Organization considers a severe impairment to reflect a pure-tone threshold[22] of 61-80 decibels Hearing Level (61-80 dB HL).

-This diagnosis differs slightly from that of the European Working Group of Genetics of Hearing Impairment, which calculates gradings of hearing impairments on a metric known as the four-frequency pure-tone average[23] of an individual’s better ear.
-Using this metric, hearing impairments recorded at grades II to IV are considered to be disabling.
+This diagnosis differs slightly from that of the European Working Group of Genetics of Hearing Impairment, which calculates gradings of hearing impairments on a metric known as the four-frequency pure-tone average[15] of an individual’s better ear.
+Using this metric, hearing impairments recorded in grades II to IV are considered to be disabling.

 As with any medical condition, early detection and diagnosis can lead to improved outcomes for the patient.
-According to the World Health Organization,[24] a hearing loss diagnosis can be made via the use of the following tests and examinations: The following tests and examinations, as set up by WHO, identifies various forms of hearing loss:
+According to the World Health Organization,[16] a hearing loss diagnosis can be made via the use of the following tests and examinations: The following tests and examinations, as set up by WHO, identify various forms of hearing loss:

 • Otoscopic examinations, which identify common outer and middle ear problems.